-The FAO is a specialised agency operated under the wing of United Nations.
-With the ultimate goal of achieving global food security it leads international on the ground efforts.
-Working with over 130 countries and local NGOs to implement farming strategies and programs to improve agribusiness, food safety and production.
+The Food and Agriculture Organisation (FAO) is a specialised agency operated under the wing of United Nations with the ultimate goal of achieving global food security.
+The FAO works with over 130 countries and local NGOs to implement farming strategies and programs to improve agribusiness, food safety and production.

 FAO achievements at a glance

-- Promoted the Right to Food as a human right guaranteed in constitutions and frameworks of over 30 countries.
+- and promoted the Right to Food as a human right guaranteed in constitutions and frameworks of over 30 countries.